-Modified Ames test can be performed upon request.
-It includes addition of hepatic S9 fraction to simulate the effect of metabolism, since certain compounds, like benzopyrene, become mutagenic only after their metabolic conversion.
+Modified Ames test can also be performed upon request.
+It includes addition of chemically induced rat liver S9 fraction to simulate the effect of metabolism, since certain compounds, like benzopyrene, become mutagenic only after their metabolic conversion.